Why Women’s Carpentry?

 Frequently Asked Questions about Women’s Basic Carpentry

-What tools will I learn how to use in this carpentry class?
+What tools will I learn how to use in this carpentry course?

 In this basic carpentry class, you’ll learn how to properly and safely use the following tools: